SajadYoosuf/hello-world/Readme.md

 # hello-world
-this repository for studing about git and github
+this is my first repository study about deeply on git and github for mastering